 Though many people confuse the two, emotional support animals and service animals differ in a few important ways.
 Emotional support animals are not trained in specific tasks, nor are there as many limitations on the types of animals that qualify; dogs, cats, birds, and even miniature horses can qualify as emotional support animals.
-In the United States, the Fair Housing Act and the Air Carriers Access Act both cover the legal definitions of emotional support animals.
-These laws help protect emotional support animals and their owners when attempting to rent a living space or travel by air.
+In the United States, the Fair Housing Act covers the legal definitions of emotional support animals.
+This law helps protect emotional support animals and their owners when attempting to rent a living space.

 Alternatively, service animals are recognized under the Americans with Disabilities Act (ADA), which grants service animals and their owners more privileges than emotional support animals.

 The Air Carrier Access Act (ACAA) used to ensure that emotional support animals can ride in the cabin of a plane without charge.
 This has since been updated and ESAs are treated as regular pets at the airport, which means you’ll have to pay a fee and your animal may need to ride in cargo.
 Service dogs, however, are always protected in plane cabins.
 Planes can be very stressful and exacerbate Bipolar Disorder–if that’s the case for you, and you wish to travel, seeing if you can train and then register your ESA as a psychiatric service dog may be beneficial.

 Service dogs are animals that undergo intensive training in order to assist people suffering from physical, intellectual or mental disabilities with everyday tasks.
 There are different types of service dogs including hearing dogs, guide dogs, mobility assistance dogs, and psychiatric service dogs.
 Psychiatric service dogs support those with mental disabilities including anxiety, depression, Post Traumatic Stress Disorder, Autism, Schizophrenia, and Bipolar Disorder.